Hannoob/ROPvsSolid/ROPExample/BlogPost.md

 ```

 ### 3. BDD tests

 Now that we know how to write good testable code, let us explore how to write good DRY tests.
-There are many ways of testing software, and many different schools of thougth around what "good" tests are.
+There are many ways of testing software, and many different schools of thought around what "good" tests are.
-I personaly like the idea of Behaviour Driven Testing (BDT) or Behaviour Driven Development (BDT), where the test cases are focused around how the user, or other parts of the system will interact with the code being tested.
+I personally like the idea of Behavior Driven Testing (BDT) or Behavior Driven Development (BDT), where the test cases are focused around how the user, or other parts of the system will interact with the code being tested.
 This method of testing has a couple of advantages over the traditional way of writing tests.
-One of the main advantages that I would like to focus on, is the fact that these tests are writen in such a way that the structure of the test conveys information of what is being tested and what the expected behaviour should be.
+One of the main advantages that I would like to focus on, is the fact that these tests are written in such a way that the structure of the test conveys information of what is being tested and what the expected behavior should be.
 This has the implication of the test acting as a sort of "living documentation" that will remain up to date and that anyone can understand.
-These tests are also very easy to maintain, because of the fact that each test is focussed on a very specific piece of behaviour.
+These tests are also very easy to maintain, because of the fact that each test is focussed on a very specific piece of behavior.

 The main principal behind this form of testing is that it should follow a "Given,When,Then" structure.
-The "Given" part explains the the state of the method being tested, "When" explains the action taken by the user, and the "Then" statements explain the expected behaviour of the method.
+The "Given" part explains the the state of the method being tested, "When" explains the action taken by the user, and the "Then" statements explain the expected behavior of the method.

 Below is an example of a fictional authentication method tested using this method: